ethanae/bitsignificant/csharp/2-variables-and-assignments/variables-and-assignments.md

 A variable's name should describe the data it is intended to hold.

 ### Variable Initialisation
+Variables without any data aren't very useful to us.
 Once our variables are declared we can start giving them data to store.

 Initialisation means we are giving our newly declared variable a value for the first time.
 The way to do this is through variable assignment using the assignment operator.